BlueGreenMagick/yomikiri/README.md

-## About
+# About

 Yomikiri is a Japanese immersion learning tool.
 As you browse the internet and encounter words you don't know, you can look up the word definitions with Yomikiri and add the word to Anki flashcards.
-It is a spiritual successor to [Yomichan](https://github.com/FooSoft/yomichan) with easier usage.

 Yomikiri is available for Chrome, Firefox, and iOS.

 ## Features
 - View definition for hovered word
-- Separates words in sentence
+- Recognizes word boundary within sentence
+- Recognizes conjugation forms of verbs or adjectives
-- Add note to Anki
+- Add word to Anki

 ## Installation